Master of Learning Sciences and Technology

-The various courses of the Masters of Learning Sciences and Technology (MLS&T) are part of an innovative academic program that caters to people wishing to gain expert skills and knowledge in designing successful learning experiences with technology.
-The Graduate Certificate and Graduate Diploma are generalist qualifications.
-At master's level, two specialised streams are offered: Professional and Research.
+The various units of study of the Master of Learning Sciences and Technology (MLS&T) are part of an innovative academic program that caters to people wishing to gain expert skills and knowledge in designing successful learning experiences with technology.
+The graduate certificate and graduate diploma are generalist qualifications.
+At master's level, two specialised streams are offered.

 Professionals in eLearning

 The Professional Stream is designed for those who work, or wish to work, in the field of eLearning within companies, government organisations or educational institutions.
 It is intended to help those seeking to advance their careers in the field by providing them with expert knowledge, structured experience, and an internationally recognised qualification.
 This stream is suited to individuals wishing to work as managers, designers, advisers, educators or specialists in technology-supported learning.
 It includes core subjects in emerging educational technologies, and the psychology and design of eLearning, as well as change management, organisational learning and systems thinking.

 Researchers of ICT-supported learning

 The Research Stream is intended for those who wish to conduct research into ICT-supported learning and are likely to progress to a PhD in the field.
 It includes core units of study that cover emerging educational technologies, research frontiers, and the psychology and design of technology-supported learning.
 This stream includes a dissertation on a topic of the student's choice.

 Unique to this program